guocongyun/essay-highlight/README.md

 Note2: The current server was tested on windows.
 If Run On Linux, Please set the global variable posix in ./demo.py, on line 43, to True.

+Known issue:

+    1) Too large zip file may cause the server to crash